diaspora/diaspora_federation/docs/index.md

 ## Federation support

-This document specifies the future protocol for diaspora. diaspora\* release 0.6.0.0 and newer has support to receive [entities][entities] with this protocol, but still sends entities with an older protocol.
-Starting with diaspora\* release X this protocol is fully supported.
+This document specifies the future protocol for diaspora. diaspora\* release 0.6.3.0 and newer has support to receive [entities][entities] with this protocol, but still sends entities with an older protocol.
+Starting with diaspora\* release 0.7.0.0 this protocol is fully supported.

 ## Implementations